 - Permit are naturally wary and will gravitate towards deeper water to feel safe.

-- Fish the deeper parts towards the edge of the flats where depths are somewhere between 15 and 20 feet.
+- Fish the deeper parts towards the edge of the flats where the depths are somewhere between 15 and 20 feet.

 Rig Another Rod for Other Fish – Maybe the permit fishing is nonexistent an afternoon.
 This is the worst-case scenario, abet even then it’s not that bad of a case.
 Thankfully, Ambergris Caye hosts a diverse range of species.
-If permit isn’t biting try one of these:
+If permit aren’t biting try one of these: